CodeYourFuture/syllabus-archive/js-core-1/week-2/lesson.md

 They let you write expressions that evaluate to a boolean value.

 Suppose you want to test if a number is bigger than 3 and smaller than 10.
-We can write this using logical operators.
+We can write this, using different logical operators.

 ```js
 let num = 10;